 Joshua Smith directs the Gravitational-Wave Physics and Astronomy Center (GWPAC) and is an associate professor of physics at California State University, Fullerton.

-Josh is married to Felicitas Smith and they live with their dog Steve in Fullerton, California.
+Josh is married to Felicitas Smith and they live with their daughter Kira and dog Steve in Fullerton, California.

 Dr. Joshua R. Smith

 Dan Black Director of Gravitational Wave Physics and Astronomy

 Fullerton, CA 92831